Patna–Mughalsarai section

-The Patna–Mughalsarai section is a railway line connecting Patna Junction in the Indian state of Bihar and Pt.
+The Patna–Mughalsarai section, officially Patna–Pandit Deen Dayal Upadhyaya section, is a railway line connecting Patna Junction in the Indian state of Bihar and Pt.
 Deen Dayal Upadhyaya Junction in Uttar Pradesh.

 History

 The first rail track between Howrah and Delhi was via what was later named as Sahibganj loop and the first through train on the route was run in 1864.
 The Patna–Mughalsarai sector was ready around 1862.
 A "shorter main line" connecting Raniganj and Kiul was in position in 1871 and the opening of the Grand Chord in 1907 shortened the distance from Howrah to Delhi even further.

 Electrification

 While the Mughalsarai area was electrified in 1961–65, the rest of the Patna–Mughalsarai section was electrified in 1999–2002.
 Sector-wise electrification was as follows: Fatuha–Danapur 1999–2000, Danapur–Dildarnagar 2001–2002, Kuchman–Dilarnagar 1999–2000.

 Speed limit

 The entire Sitarampur–Patna–Mughalsarai line is classified as "B Class" line, where trains can run at speeds up to 130 km/h.